 Step 3: Creating slides/deck/presentation

-The company needs to create slides/decks/presentations to create an interest in the innovator (target company) in order to showcase their capabilities and convince the innovator for the opportunity.
+The company needs to create slides/decks/presentations to create an interest in the innovator (target company) to showcase their capabilities and convince the innovator of the opportunity.

 Step 4: Connect with key personnel